KU-22/Frame-OS/README.md

-# Frame-OS
+# FrameOS
- The web 'os' for the frame project
+ Weather for pic frame and other stuff